MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/security.md

 * [Authorization code](https://www.oauth.com/oauth2-servers/access-tokens/authorization-code-request/) - Used when a user is requested to gran permissions to the application.
 The user sends the application the _auth code_.
 Currently, it's the recommended mechanism for either server and client applications.
 * [Refresh token](https://oauth.net/2/grant-types/refresh-token/) - When an access token has expired, a new one can be got using the _refresh token_.
 * Legacy: [Password grant](https://www.oauth.com/oauth2-servers/access-tokens/password-grant/) - When a user shares its password with the application.
 Its usage is discouraged because it clearly goes against the spirit of OAuth.
-* Legacy: [Implicit grant](https://oauth.net/2/grant-types/implicit/) - For standalone applications where an user authorizes in a consent screen and then they get back to the orignal page, but instead of bearing an auth code, an access token is immediately returned.
+* Legacy: [Implicit grant](https://oauth.net/2/grant-types/implicit/) - For standalone applications where an user authorizes in a consent screen and then they get back to the original page, but instead of bearing an auth code, an access token is immediately returned.
 This was proposed as a workaround, because browsers prevented javascript to access to domains different to the current one.
 CORS bypass this limitation.

 #### JWT
 Access tokens sent to an API using the `Bearer` scheme need to be opaque; they can just be a random string stored in the server which allows for identifying the user making the API call.
 [JWT (RFC 7519)][] can also be [used to encode an _Bearer Token_][JWT for Bearer Tokens].
 They specify a uniform, self-contained token description that, since are self-contained and thus stateless, allow servers to escalate.
 Because of this, they industry is widely adopting this technology.